-When the remaining oil life is low, the CHANGE ENGINE OIL SOON message appears on the display.
+When the remaining oil life is low, the CHANGE ENGINE OIL SOON message will appear on the display.
 The oil should be changed as soon as possible.
-See Engine Oil ♀ 297.
+See Engine Oil ⇔ 284.
 In addition to the engine oil life system monitoring the oil life, additional maintenance is recommended.
-See Maintenance Schedule ♀ 369.

-The Oil Life display must be reset after each oil change.
+See Maintenance Schedule ⇔ 356.
+The following options may be chosen: Reset, and Add to Driver Display.
+The Oil Life must be reset after each oil change.
 It will not reset itself.
 Do not reset the Oil Life display at any time other than when the oil has just been changed.
 It cannot be reset accurately until the next oil change.
-See Engine Oil Life System ♀ 299.
+See Engine Oil Life System $\Rightarrow 286$.

-Air Filter Life: If equipped, shows an estimate of the remaining engine air filter life and the state of the system.
+Engine Air Filter Life: Displays an estimate of the remaining engine air filter life and the state of the system.
 Engine Air Filter Life 95% means 95% of the current air filter life remains.
 Messages are displayed based on the engine air filter life and the state of the system.
 When the REPLACE AT NEXT OIL CHANGE message displays, the engine air filter should be replaced at the time of the next oil change.
 When the REPLACE NOW message displays, the engine air filter should be replaced as soon as possible.
 The Air Filter Life display must be reset after the engine air filter replacement.
-To reset, see Engine Air Filter Life System ⇒ 301.
+See Engine Air Filter Life System ⇔ 288.